arberbakalli/zivver/README.md

 npm install codeceptjs puppeteer --save-dev
 ```

-To run all your tests with a pretty print use the:
+To run all your tests use the:
 ```
-npx codeceptjs run --debug
+npx codeceptjs run
 ```
 To run a specific test edit the codecept.conf.js file and its export.config tests for running a specific test file
 ```